Authorization and accreditation

 - The Marian University Nurse Anesthesia Program is also accredited by the Council on Accreditation for Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Ave., Park Ridge, IL 60068-4001, 847-655-1160.

-- The Masters in Counseling Program is designed to meet the core competency standards of CACREP and MPCAC.
+- The Master of Science in Counseling program is designed to meet the core competency standards of CACREP and MPCAC.
 The curriculum of the Clinical Mental Health Counseling track prepares students to apply for the initial Licensed Mental Health Counselor (LMHC-A) credential in the state of Indiana.
 The curriculum of the School Counseling track is approved by the Indiana Department of Education and prepares students to apply for the initial K-12 school counseling credential in the state of Indiana.
-Any student planning to relocate to another state after completion of the program can seek guidance from the Program Director, Penelope Asay, PhD, ABPP, HSPP (email@example.com) and should consult with that state’s licensing board.
+Any student planning to relocate to another state after completion of the program can seek guidance from the Program Director, Penelope Asay, PhD, ABPP, HSPP (firstname.lastname@example.org) and should consult with that state’s licensing board.

 - The Commission on Osteopathic College Accreditation (COCA) granted full accreditation to the Marian University College of Osteopathic Medicine.
 COCA's next site visit is scheduled for 2024.